Denise J. Casper: Federal judicial service

 Casper was nominated by President Barack Obama on April 28, 2010, to a seat on the United States District Court for the District of Massachusetts vacated by Judge Reginald C. Lindsay.
 She was confirmed by the United States Senate on December 17, 2010, and received her commission on December 20, 2010.
 At the time of her appointment, she was the first African-American woman to be a federal judge in Massachusetts and one of the youngest federal judges in the United States.

 Notable cases

 In 2013, Casper presided over the trial, conviction, and sentencing of Boston's infamous organized crime boss, Whitey Bulger.

 In 2020, Casper was assigned the Equal Means Equal et al. v.
-David Ferriero case.
-A lawsuit brought to require the Archivist of the United States to certify the Equal Rights Amendment as part of the U.S. Constitution.
+David Ferriero case, a lawsuit brought to require the Archivist of the United States to certify the Equal Rights Amendment as part of the U.S. Constitution.
 On August 6, 2020, Casper ruled that the Plaintiffs did not have standing to sue the Archivist to compel him to ratify the ERA and she therefore could not determine the merits of the case.
 Casper thereby granted the Defendants' Motion to Dismiss.

+In 2026, Casper entered an order preventing the government from requiring proof of U.S. citizenship in order to vote.